 If you are thinking about buying a listed building you should obtain as much information as possible.
 You should find out if any specific part of the property is mentioned in the listing as well as what obligations and restrictions are in place.

 This information is freely available online from the English Heritage database.

 More information on individual listed buildings can also be found on the planning section of the relevant local authority website.

 Some local authorities provide access through the Heritage Gateway.

 Ideally, you will have reviewed the English Heritage official listing before viewing the property.
 This way you can ask the owner any relevant questions at the earliest possible stage.

 What if I want to alter or extend the property?

 Buying a listed property does not necessarily mean that you won't be able to modify it.

-As a rule of thumb, it will be usually be easier to extend the property than it will be to remove part of it.
+As a rule of thumb, it is usually easier to get consent to extend a listed property, than to remove part of it.

-If you do plan to make alterations you should prepare yourself for significant added bureaucracy, cost and time wasting in seeking consent.
+If you do plan to make alterations you should prepare yourself for significant added bureaucracy, cost and time when seeking consent.